AnakhaSatheesh/Landing-Page/README.md

 ## Instructions

-This is a landing page project which has a subscription form, section highlighting and smmoth scrolling.
+This is a landing page project which has a subscription form, section highlighting and smooth scrolling.
 It includes 4 main sections.
 This is an interactive web page.